Shrey-Joshi/Robo_Ramsey/README.md

 sudo apt-get install npm
 ```

+#### On Mac

-On Mac, you'll need to install Homebrew first, since Mac's don't come with a default package manager.
+On Mac, you'll need to install Homebrew first, since Macs don't come with a default package manager.
 Paste the command below and run in terminal.

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Update the available packages and then install node/npm.
+Once Homebrew Update the available packages and then install node/npm.

 ```
 brew update
 brew install node
 ```

+#### Verify installation

 Check if Node and NPM are installed by checking the version numbers: